-1) Feature-level Fusion
+3.4.1 Feature-level Fusion

 Concatenation: The most widely used strategy of fusion of multi-modalities is to directly concatenate emotion representation generated from each modality.
-A large number of studies propose novel fusion strategies to tackle multimodal data based on concatenation[8][54][55][89][90][91][9][92].
-Typically, Liang et al.[89] take reconstruction loss and classification loss into consideration, where each modality is constructed via a pair of encoder and decoder, and all of latent representations of different modalities are concatenated as the input of emotion classifier.
-Hossain et al.[54] concatenate emotion representations extracted from speech and facial modalities as the input of extreme learning machines for emotion recognition.
+A large number of studies propose novel fusion strategies to tackle multimodal data based on concatenation [8] [57] [58] [63] [93] [94] [95] [9].
+Typically, Liang et al. [93] take reconstruction loss and classification loss into consideration, where each modality is constructed via a pair of encoder and decoder, and all of latent representations of different modalities are concatenated as the input of emotion classifier.
+Zhao et al. [63] utilize temporal attention based 2D ResNet-18 and spatial-channeltemporal attention based 3D ResNet-101 to extract emotion representations from speech and facial data, respectively, and then concatenate emotion representations as the input of fully connected layer for prediction.
+Hossain et al. [57] concatenate emotion representations extracted from speech and facial modalities as the input of extreme learning machines for emotion recognition.
 In [8], the concatenation of features of multi-modalities are deemed as the input of GRU to learn global state and personal state with respect to global and personal context in a conversation, respectively.

-With the development of Attention[93], one of popular fusion strategy of emotion representations in featurelevel is to combine the primitive concatenation strategy with attention, and achieve promising performance for emotion recognition[94][95][96].
-Mittal et al.[95] integrate fusion layer into memory fusion network[97] to fuse input modalities and classify emotions.
-Tzirakis et al. [94] test a variety of attentionmechanism based methods, including simple concatenation, self-attention, hierarchical attention, residual self-attention and cross-modal hierarchical self-attention, and prove the effectiveness of cross-modal hierarchical self-attention for fusion of emotion representations.
-Lian et al.[96] utilize single-modal and cross-modal Transformer to extract context-independent utterance-level features, and then propose Audio-Text-Speaker Fusion component for multimodal fusion(ATS-Fusion) and a Multi-Head Attention based bi-directional GRU for contextual feature extraction, where the effectiveness of ATS-Fusion is verified by comparing with simple concatenation.
+With the development of Attention [96], one of popular fusion strategy of emotion representations in feature-level is to combine the primitive concatenation strategy with attention, and achieve promising performance for emotion recognition [97] [98] [99].
+Mittal et al. [98] integrate fusion layer into memory fusion network [100] to fuse input modalities and classify emotions.
+Tzirakis et al. [97] test a variety of attention-mechanism based methods, including simple concatenation, self-attention, hierarchical attention, residual self-attention and cross-modal hierarchical self-attention for fusion of emotion representations.
+Lian et al. [99] utilize single-modal and cross-modal Transformer to extract context-independent utterance-level features, and then propose Audio-Text-Speaker Fusion component for multimodal fusion(ATS-Fusion) and a Multi-Head Attention based bi-directional GRU for contextual feature extraction, where the effectiveness of ATS-Fusion is verified by comparing with simple concatenation.